Charles the Bold: Territorial expansion

-Like his father, Charles pursued territorial expansion; however, whereas Philip the Good pursued this policy by peaceful means, Charles vied for territory through conflict.
-In the Netherlands, he sought to expand his realm to the north-east: the Duchy of Guelders.
-Although it was never a part of the Burgundian lands, the duchy was dependent on Burgundian trade.
+Like his father, Charles pursued territorial expansion, but whereas Philip the Good relied on diplomacy and inheritance, Charles sought to enlarge his realm more aggressively.
+In the Netherlands, he looked to the north-east, especially the Duchy of Guelders.
+Although Guelders had never formed part of the Burgundian lands, it was economically dependent on Burgundian trade.

 In 1463, Adolf of Egmond rebelled against his father, the ruling duke, Arnold.
 With Philip the Good's support, Adolf usurped the duchy and imprisoned his father in 1465.
-Adolf's treatment of his father caused a scandal that resonated as far as Rome, where the Pope sought a mediator to end the conflict in Guelders.
-In 1471, Charles was appointed as the mediator; he marched into Guelders and restored Arnold to power.
-Adolf was placed under house arrest, and then to prison after a failed escape attempt.
-To retain Burgundian assistance, Arnold made Charles the Regent of Guelders; when Arnold died in February 1473, having left no heirs but his imprisoned son, he bequeathed the duchy to Charles.
+Adolf's treatment of his father caused a scandal that reached Rome, where the Pope sought a mediator to end the conflict in Guelders.
+In 1471, Charles was appointed to mediate and marched into Guelders to restore Arnold to power.
+Adolf was placed under house arrest and, after a failed escape attempt, imprisoned.
+To retain Burgundian support, Arnold made Charles Regent of Guelders.
+When Arnold died in February 1473, having left no heirs but his imprisoned son, he bequeathed the duchy to Charles.